Satellite detected water extent as of 19 July 2020 of Bangladesh - Bangladesh

 Attachments

+This is a preliminary analysis and has not yet been validated in the field.
+Please send ground feedback to UNITAR - UNOSAT.

-Important Note: Flood analysis from radar images may underestimate the presence of standing waters in built-up areas and densely vegetated areas due to backscattering properties of the radar signal.
+Important Note: Flood analysis from Sentinel-1 imagery acquired on 19 July 2020 and 13 July 2020 may underestimate the presence of standing waters in built-up areas and densely vegetated areas due to backscattering properties of the radar signal.